VinceBmmrt/AI-Sales-Agents/README.md

 Install dependencies: uv sync

-Copy .env.example to .env and set your environment variables:
+Copy .env.example to .env and set your environment variables

+By default, the sender and recipient emails in `email.py` are set to use Resend’s testing domain.
+To use your own domain or email addresses, edit the `from_email` and `to_email` fields in that file.

 Run the main script: python main.py